 The easiest way to figure out where your fertility is at is by testing your hormone levels.

-With Kin's Fertility Hormone Test, the process is really simple: Order your customised test, visit your local pathology centre, then book a telehealth consult with one of our doctors who'll take you through your results.
+With Kin's Fertility Hormone Test, the process is really simple: Order your customised test, visit your local pathology centre, then book a telehealth consult with one of our practitioners who'll take you through your results.

 After you've done your test and had your online appointment with us, you'll be able to find out more about: